-Why do so many people calculate employee billable cost-per-hour the wrong way?
+Why do so many people calculate employee billable cost-per-hour (salary rate per hour) the wrong way?

 In my experience, most of the confusion around what to include and what not to include in employee cost calculation comes down to not being clear on how this cost-per-hour number is going to be used (and what questions it’s going to help answer).

 I see this most often when questions about overhead and billable capacity come into the fold.
 This usually happens when someone is trying to work backward from project-costing to net-profitability.

 I could go on a lengthy rant about why I don’t think trying to calculate net-margin on projects and clients is a worthwhile pursuit.
 (And why it’s actually more useful to understand gross margin on projects or average billable rates).
 But that’s a whole other post on its own.

 The bottom line is that if we’re looking at the project/client level – we generally want to focus on Gross Margin first.
 This is because it helps us understand how efficient we are at earning revenue in our agency or service business.

 It’s also a metric that allows us to benchmark things against each other both internally and externally because it removes variable costs like overhead from the equation.

 You can think of Gross Margin similarity to EBITDA in this context.
 It’s especially useful because it levels the playing field and allows us to compare virtually any subsection of our business to another both within our agency or against the industry as well.

 That’s why I recommend focusing on Gross Margin when assessing client or project level profitability and reserving net margin analysis for broader contexts in your agency.